- What Is a Cold?

 Here’s what you have to know regarding using medications for the treatment of cold in children-

 - The FDA recommends that children below 2 years old should not be given cold medications or OTC (Over-the-Counter) remedies.

-- Most cough medication labels mention the fact whether their products are safe for kids below four years old or two years old.
+- Most cough medication labels mention the fact of whether their products are safe for kids below 4 years old or 2 years old.

-- In general, cold medicines are considered unsafe for children below four years old.
+- In general, cold medicines are considered unsafe for children below 4 years old.